 Our Online OISC Level 1 course (with Feedback & Support) covers the same topics as above and is also designed to get those with little or no prior work experience in the immigration field up to the level of competence required by the OISC Code of Standards at Level 1.

-This course goes in to a little bit more depth than the standard OISC Level 1 course and contains an assessment test at the end of each module (12 assessments in total / 2 assessments per month).
+This course goes in to a little bit more depth than the standard OISC Level 1 course and contains an assessment test at the end of each module (12 assessments in total / 1 assessment per month).
 Assessments contain a combination of multiple choice questions and scenario based questions.

-Students are expected to submit their answers to their assessments within 30 days of receving their study modules and individual feedback is provided for each module assessment.
-Students also have the benefit of receiving email support, to help them with any queries in relation to the course.
+Students are expected to submit their answers to their assessments within 30 days of receiving their study modules and feedback is provided for each module assessment.
+Students also have the benefit of receiving email support, to help them with any queries in relation to the course (subject to our terms relating to email support).

 In order to receive your course completion certificate (sent via email), you will require a total pass rate of atleast 70% (this means that you must pass atleast 9 out of 12 modules).